JordanDanielWest/Exfiltration-of-Company-Data/README.md

 ##  Scenario: Unusual Outbound HTTP Traffic Detected from Non-Admin Workstation

-The security team noticed multiple non-standard PowerShell processes establishing outbound HTTP connections during routine log reviews.
-One particular connection stood out — a direct pull from a raw GitHub URL followed by script execution.
-Management has requested a threat hunt to determine if any intellectual property has been exfiltrated using unauthorized tools or scripts.
-### High-Level TOR-Related IoC Discovery Plan
+An employee named John Doe, working in a sensitive department, recently got put on a performance improvement plan (PIP).
+After John threw a fit, management has raised concerns that John may be planning to steal proprietary information and then quit the company.
+Your task is to investigate John's activities on his corporate device (windows-target-1) using Microsoft Defender for Endpoint (MDE) and ensure nothing suspicious is taking place.

-- **Check `DeviceFileEvents`** for any `tor(.exe)` or `firefox(.exe)` file events.
+- **Check `DeviceFileEvents`**
-- **Check `DeviceProcessEvents`** for any signs of installation or usage.
+- **Check `DeviceProcessEvents`**
-- **Check `DeviceNetworkEvents`** for any signs of outgoing connections over known TOR ports.
+- **Check `DeviceNetworkEvents`**

 ---